ups override file

 We need the ability to override a single flavor regardless of hostname.
 So we propose adding a file named ups_OVERRIDE.<flavor>.

 Finally, the setups script needs to also recognize these files.

-#2 Updated by Marc Mengel about 4 years ago
+#2 Updated by Marc Mengel over 4 years ago

 Okay, so the revision stuff for cvs is wonky; added: